Art of Therapist Aid

 Therapist Aid in Challenging Anxious Thoughts

 Intrusive thoughts worksheets are valuable tools for therapist aids in managing anxiety.
 These worksheets help individuals to identify their triggers, track their thought patterns, and develop effective coping strategies.
-They often include exercises that encourage individuals to challenge their cognitive distortions and replace them with more rational thoughts.

 How to Stop Worrying About Things You Can't Control